keuin/KBackup-Fabric/README.md

 To-Do List:

-- Optimize the backup name output. (add datetime output automatically, name is essential and is separated from the datetime)
 - More thorough test.
 - Enhance ZipUtil for hashing sub-files and generating incremental diff-table (A:Add, M:Modification, D:Deletion)
 - Optimize help menu. (colored command help menu)